kazurayam/JsonFlyweight/README.md

 The `prettyPrint` method does pretty-print a JSON.
 The method has the following characteristics.

 1. It works very fast.
-It is as fast as Gson and Jackson Databind.
+It runs as fast as Gson and Jackson Databind.
 2. It requires minimum memory runtime.
 It creates an internal buffer of 32 Kilobyte and no more.
 So it can prettify a JSON-formatted text of some megabyte or gigabyte in size without any memory issue.

 There are many Pretty Printers for JSON in the world.
 For example, [Gson, Jackson Databind](https://www.baeldung.com/java-json-pretty-print) and [Groovy's JsonOutput](https://www.baeldung.com/groovy-json#2-formatting-the-json-output).
 All of them are fine to process a small JSON.
 However, if you want to pretty-print a large JSON, you may encounter problems.
 Some of them are too slow.
 Some of them requires too much memory.

-The `com.kazurayam.jsonflyweight.JsonFlyweight` class is designed to process a very large JSON file.
+In such situation, the `com.kazurayam.jsonflyweight.JsonFlyweight` class shines.

 You can use it as follows: